Skip to main content

 Rewilding Challenge Fund

-The next round of the Rewilding Challenge Fund will open in September 2024, with decisions being made before the end of the year.
+The next round of the Rewilding Challenge Fund is now open until 11 October 2024, with decisions being made before the end of the year.

 This £100,000 funding opportunity is awarded by Rewilding Britain to one large-scale rewilding project every year.
 It’s time to Think Big, Act Wild!